ESCAPE-WP2/rucio-analysis/README.md

 3. Amend the `run()` function as desired.

 The stub function, `src/stub.py` and corresponding entry (test-stub) in `etc/tests.yml` illustrate this usage.

+If you are creating a new yml e.g. for different cadence tests, a new script will need to be written in `etc/cron/jobs` and `etc/cron/crontab` amended accordingly.